Read More

 During the consultation your dentist will examine your mouth, teeth and gums looking for any signs of decay, cavities or gum disease.
 It’s important to fix any dental problems before undergoing whitening treatment.

-With four dental practices in the Greater Wellington region, we make it easy to reach your smile goals.
+With four dental practices across the Wellington Region, we make it easy to reach your smile goals.
 Book a teeth whitening consultation at one of our practices today.